reinhapa/izpack/README.md

 ## Building IzPack from source

-IzPack requires Java SE 1.8 and at minimum Maven 3.
-Due to the JDK compatibility, the maximum Maven version supported is 3.6.3 when compiled using JDK 1.8.
+IzPack requires Java 11 and at minimum Maven 3.
+Due to the JDK compatibility, the maximum Maven version supported is 3.9.10 when compiled using JDK 11.

     mvn verify install